Tutorial: Import and publish your first API

 Test the new API in the Azure portal

 You can call API operations directly from the Azure portal, which provides a convenient way to view and test the operations.
 In the portal's test console, by default, APIs are called by using a key from the built-in all-access subscription.
 You can also test API calls by using a subscription key scoped to a product.

 In the left navigation of your API Management instance, select APIs > Demo Conference API.

 Select the Test tab, and then select GetSpeakers.
 The page shows Query parameters and Headers, if any.
-The Ocp-Apim-Subscription-Key is filled in automatically for the subscription key associated with this API.

 The backend responds with 200 OK and some data.